Growing numbers of over-50s are retiring early, with more than 1.6 million over 50s out of work due to long-term sickness.

-If the current situation has left you with no other option but to retire, here are some steps which might help the financial impact of stopping work feel slightly less daunting.
+If ill health has left you with no other option but to retire early, or you’ve decided you want to leave the workplace for other reasons, here are some steps which might help the financial impact of stopping work feel slightly less daunting.

 How much will I need if I retire early?